E9 front window regulator.

 Now installing the bolts incorrectly may just do the trick.
 I know for sure there are a few different length bolts in the whole door.
 At least 20mm and 12 mm M6 ones are used in the bottom window guide bracket), and swapping those could possibly create an obstruction.
 Other bolts holding the door opener, armrest and/or ashtray could also be problematic.

 Third, the window slide mechanism has at least one rubber end stopper on the bottom as a defined end point.
 I do not know the motor-to-gear-to-glass setup of E-windows (i have manual), but i expect that there are 2 rubber buffers as well mounted on the large gear wheel as end stops.
-If any of those 3 are missing / incorrectly installed or adjusted I do not know what would happen ( I never tired ofcourse), but they are there for a good reason.
-Our E9's are quite well engineered (apart from the rust part).
+If any of those 3 are missing / incorrectly installed or adjusted I do not know what would happen ( I never tried ofcourse), but they are there for a good reason.
+Our E9's are quite well engineered (apart from the rust thingy).

 all in all, there are a few things to check before pushing that button again.